“Ball-play of the Choctaw – ball up” by George Catlin

 “Ball-play of the Choctaw – ball up” is an oil on canvas painting by the American artist, George Catlin, made between 1846 and 1850.
 It is a repainting by Catlin of an original oil painting of the same name, made by him between 1834 and 1835.

 In 1834, Caitlin was visiting the tribes near Fort Gibson in what is modern day eastern Oklahoma.
 He witnessed them play a game called stickball, or Ishtaboli, which means the “little brother of war”.
-This game is a precursor to Lacrosse.
+This game was a precursor to Lacrosse.
 It was used as a means to settle disputes within and between tribes and release aggression in a manner other than war.
-For that reason, the game is aggressively played.
+For that reason, the game was played aggressively.
 It also served to keep the warriors in great physical shape, helped them remain agile, improved coordination, and was a way to show their prowess in the field.
-Stickball is a very popular game in Choctaw culture to this day.
+Stickball continues to be played and is very popular in Choctaw culture to this day.

 During his excursion, Catlin described the ball game he witnessed as this: